beatrizChagas/Data-Extraction-Tutorial/README.md

 Access the https://apps.twitter.com/ to create apps.
 And sign in.
 After it is necessary to create new app and to provide some details about the application.

-All documantation about Twitter can be found in this developer's site https://developer.twitter.com/
+All documantation about Twitter API can be found in this developer's site https://developer.twitter.com/

+### Facebook
+Access the https://developers.facebook.com/ to create apps.
+Sign in.
+My apps >> Add a New App